-In game three Albert Pujols’exhibited perhaps the greatest hitting performance in World Series history with three homers, five hits and six RBI in one night.
+In game 3 Albert Pujols’exhibited perhaps the greatest hitting performance in World Series history with three homers, five hits, and 6 RBI’s in one night.
 His heroics are matched only by hall of famers Babe Ruth and Reggie Jackson.
 With their dramatic come from behind 10-9 victory in game six the team produced one of the most exciting World Series finales in the history of the event.

 Hometown hero David Freese became the sixth player named MVP of both the World Series and NLCS.
 Freese batted .397 with a record setting 21 RBI and tied a record for postseason hits (25).

-For those who argue that the better team did not win the title I challenge you to consider this.
+For those who argue that the better team did not win the title, I challenge you to consider this.
 The Philadelphia Phillies owned the best record in baseball with a 102-60 regular season mark.
 The Milwaukee Brewers and Texas Rangers owned the third best record during the regular season, both with a 96-66 record.
 The Cardinals defeated the three “best” teams in baseball this post season on their way to the title.
-You don’t beat the best teams in the game and not earn the title as THE best, particularly in a best out of seven (or three or five) series.
+You don’t beat the best teams in the game and not earn the title as THE best, particularly in a best out of 7 series.